 • Only the author's initials are given, regardless of the presentation of the author's name on the journal article.

-• Capitalise only the first word of an article title, except for proper nouns or acronyms.
-Every (important) word in the title of a journal must be capitalised.
+• Capitalise only the first word of an article title and the first letter of the subtitle, if applicable, except for proper nouns or acronyms.
+Every (important) word in the name of a journal must be capitalised.

 • Do not capitalise the "v" in volume for a journal article.